-Fairshare is a mechanism which allows historical resource utilization information to be incorporated into job feasibility and priority decisions.
-Maui's fairshare implementation allows site administrators to set system utilization targets for users, groups, accounts, classes, and QOS levels.
+Fairshare allows historical resource utilization information to be incorporated into job feasibility and priority decisions.
+This feature allows site administrators to set system utilization targets for users, groups, accounts, classes, and QOS levels.
 Administrators can also specify the timeframe over which resource utilization is evaluated in determining whether or not the goal is being reached.
-This timeframe is indicated by configuring parameters specifying the number and length of fairshare windows which are evaluated to determine historical resource usage.
-Fairshare targets can then be specified for those credentials (i.e., user, group, class, etc) which administrators wish to have affected by this information.
+Parameters allow sites to specify the utilization metric, how historical information is aggregated, and the effect of fairshare state on scheduling behavior.
+Fairshare targets can be specified for any credentials (i.e., user, group, class, etc) which administrators wish to have affected by this information.